 About 30% of people will develop flu-like symptoms within a few days of the first dose.
-These symptoms can usually be reduced by taking paracetamol or ibuprofen after the infusion, and tend to significantly lessen or not occur again after the next infusion.
+These symptoms can usually be reduced by taking paracetamol after the infusion.
+Non-steroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen, can be added to or used instead of paracetamol if symptoms are severe.
+Post infusion reaction tend to significantly lessen or not occur again after the next infusion.
 Generally, a total of three zoledronic acid infusions are given before your treatment plan will be reviewed by your doctor.